Tamsin Stuart Art

 40cm x 30cm

 Hands and water have always appealed to me.
-The foreshortening aspect also inspired me here.
+The foreshortening aspect also enticed me here.

 A Flying Visit